MicrosoftDocs/SupportArticles-docs/support/mem/intune/app-management/no-notification-microsoft365-apps-macos-update.md

 Your organization uses Microsoft Intune to [deploy Microsoft 365 apps](/mem/intune/apps/apps-add-office365-macos) to macOS devices.
 Users experience the following issue on these devices:

-Microsoft 365 apps close, restart, and update without notification.
+Microsoft 365 apps close without notification, update, and restart.

 **Note:** Usually, users receive notifications about upcoming [deadlines if updates are required to be installed](/deployoffice/mac/mau-deadline).
 Here are examples of these notifications: